 When it comes to designing for a warmer planet, modern-day architects may find inspiration not from the latest technology, but from their earliest predecessors: the Sumarians of Babylon.
 To manage the sweltering temperatures of 4100 BCE Mesopotamia, humanity’s first civilization constructed their homes with thick walls made of adobe and built small windows to reduce heat exposure and keep indoor areas cool.

 Designing for contemporary challenges is more closely tied to the past than some may think, according to University of Maryland architecture Professor Mohammad Gharipour.
-As the newly appointed president of the Society of Architectural Historians and one of the first non-American scholars to be elected to the position in the organization's history, Gharipour aims to inspire others to develop a dynamic view of architectural history that is more than a record of civilization, but a wellspring for innovative approaches and solutions.
+As the newly elected president of the Society of Architectural Historians and one of the first non-American scholars to be elected to the position in the organization's history, Gharipour aims to inspire others to develop a dynamic view of architectural history that is more than a record of civilization, but a wellspring for innovative approaches and solutions.

 “History is dynamic, if we see it in terms of the flow of ideas and exchanges,” said Gharipour, who gave a talk on the subject at Istanbul Technical University last month.
 “I am always more interested in learning ‘ways of thinking’ from the past, rather than simply learning from artifacts or edifices of the past.”